Growing Root Vegetables year-round is possible in many climates.

-Root veggies will be tiny if you don’t remove extra plants as they don’t have space to grow
+Root veggies will be tiny if you don’t remove extra plants as they don’t have space to grow.

-Root vegetables are better directly sown NOT grown as transplants
+Root vegetables are better directly sown NOT grown as transplants.

 That means you need to directly sow your seeds into the garden instead of growing a plant indoors to transplant outside.
-You should also practice succession planting with many root veggies, which means instead of sowing once, you plant seeds multiple times throughout the season for spread out harvests.
+You should also practice succession sowing with many root veggies, which means instead of sowing once, you plant seeds multiple times throughout the season for spread out harvests.

 Some roots taste great in the fall after frosts.
 Others you want to grow quickly in the spring to get harvests before the heat sets in.
 Root vegetables in general prefer cooler weather.
 Varieties make a BIG difference, be sure to look at seed packet mature dates.
 I keep record and create planting schedules with this printable garden planner.

-Below is my seasonal growing guide for when you should plant root vegetables
+Below is my seasonal growing guide for when you should plant root vegetables.

-Root veggies to sow in the springtime
+Root Veggies to Sow in the Springtime

 - Radishes are great in the spring but can bolt quickly (try to go to seed).
 Sow 1-2 a week until mid-May.
 Don’t bother growing larger daikon radishes where the weather gets hot quickly.